-Will I be able to regain complete vision after undergoing laser treatment?
+Will I regain complete vision after undergoing laser treatment?

 Laser treatment for diabetic retinopathy will prevent the progression of the disease.
 In some cases, vision may also improve slightly.
 Typically, vision that is lost to diabetic retinopathy cannot be restored.
 So, the longer the treatment is delayed, the higher the chance of permanently losing vision.